julelang/jule/api/README.md

 ## Naming Conventions

+- All built-in defines named with `JULEC_ID` directive
 - All defines uses snake_case
 - All variables, and parameters starts with `_` prefix
 - All functions starts with `__julec_` prefix